Freelancing in Informal Education

 Not sure if you are a "freelance informal educator"?

 For this study, a "freelance informal educator" is defined as someone who does not receive income as an employee (W-2 income) for the programs, products, or learning experiences they create.
-Freelance educators, like other freelancers, work one project, one event, or one gig at a time.
+Freelance educators, like other independent professionals, work one project, one event, or one gig at a time.
 If this describes you, please consider sharing your story.

 Over the years I have met many passionate, independent professionals who strive to connect people with nature through their work.
 I have often wondered how many other professionals like them (and me) are out there in the world.
 I have also wondered about how each educator contributes to the public's understanding of nature.
 This investigation represents the first step towards finding this out.
-It also represents the first step in elevating the status of freelance educator to that of professional.

 Are you a freelance informal educator whose work connects people with plants, nature, and related topics?